jaewoocho/transformers_code_llama/README.md

   - What was overlooked by the authors?
     - In the "Code Llama" paper, AI safety and responsibility areas that seem overlooked include the ethical implications of code generation, like the risk of biased or unsafe code, and a detailed discussion on misuse prevention, particularly for unethical purposes like writing malicious code.
 Additionally, the paper could benefit from more clarity on the model's decision-making processes for better transparency and trust in AI.
   - What could have been developed further?
-    - For further development, the paper could delve deeper into enhancing the model's robustness against generating insecure code and being exploited in security attacks.
-Addressing bias mitigation in code generation and the importance of human oversight in deploying such AI models would also be crucial steps toward responsible and ethical use of AI in software development.
+    - For further development, the paper could go deeper into enhancing the model's robustness against generating insecure code and being exploited in security attacks.
+Addressing ethical guardrails in code generation and the importance of human oversight in deploying such AI models would also be crucial steps toward responsible and ethical use of AI in software development.

 # 07. Paper Citation
   - Paper Title: Code Llama: Open Foundation Models for Code